 One of the most common blunders is failing to take the time to thoroughly comprehend the client’s requirements.
 Even clients aren’t always sure what they require.
 Make an attempt to comprehend the issue so that you may provide the finest answer.
-Make use of the chance to ask questions during meetings and adjust your proposal to their responses.
-It is of utmost importance to prepare a proposal architecture project.
+Make use of the chance to ask questions during minutes of meetings and adjust your proposal to their responses.
+It is of utmost importance to prepare a proposed architecture project.

 Is there anything you can do immediately to help the customer with a problem they might have?

 Frequently, the client will receive bids that contain the same information.
 After all, how many different architectural designs can you come up with?
 The majority of proposals focus only on the client’s project.
 They don’t pursue it any further.
 This is an opportunity to demonstrate to customers that you put their needs first, that you understand their project and have worked on projects similar to it previously, and that you are prepared for any challenges.
 They want to know that they can put their faith in you.
-If a request for a proposal for a building comes in, consider what other elements the customer could want assistance with.
+If a development request for a proposal for a building comes in, consider what other elements the customer could want assistance with.
 Will they require assistance with legal or permitting issues?
 Is there a technical element of the project that they haven’t taken into account yet?
 As an optional element of the proposal, provide a remedy to those issues.